-1. Place a thin ruler (approximately .020" thick) along one edge of the finishing stone.

-2. Place the blade bevel up across the stone and ruler.
+- 1. Place a thin ruler (approximately .020" thick) along one edge of the finishing stone. - 2.
+Place the blade bevel up across the stone and ruler.
 Doing so raises the blade a bit (less than 1°) and concentrates your honing force on the very tip.
-Hone by stroking the blade on and off the stone (distribute wear by moving up and down the of the blade-this is the only part of the blade that needs honing, because it is the only part of the blade that does the work.

-stone while honing).
-Do not bring the edge of the blade more than $\frac{1}{2}$ onto the stone to minimize the back bevel.
-About 10 passes should remove the wire edge and polish the edge.
+Hone by stroking the blade on and off the stone (distribute wear by moving up and down the stone while honing).
+Do not bring the edge of the blade more than 1⁄2" onto the stone to minimize the back bevel.
+About ten passes should remove the wire edge and polish the edge.

-Note: By honing on and off the stone, you avoid the risk of rounding the front edge of the blade, which can occur if you stop short of the stone's edge.
+Note: By honing on and off the stone you avoid the risk of rounding the front edge of the blade which can occur if you stop short of the stone's edge.
 A slight concave surface is better than a convex one.